bobpeers/Alteryx_SDK_Snowflake_Output_SemiStructured/README.md

 ## Input Files

 All the input files **MUST** be of the same type.
-The connector checks the file extentions of all the files and will stop woth an error is there is more than one file extension.
+The connector checks the file extentions of all the files and will stop with an error is there is more than one file extension found.

-The files must also have a file extenton of type json, xml, parquet, avro, orc.
+The files must also have a file extention of type **json, xml, parquet, avro, orc**.
 Any other files will stop the connector with an error.

 It is up to you to only load files with the same schema, the connector will **NOT** check the schemas are the same and will load them regardless.